|

-[ENG] The 1000 Names of the
+[ENG] The 1000

-over thousand proper names for the Jew’s harp from all over the world … mainly arisen between 1986 and 1992, while the
+of over thousand proper names for the Jew’s harp from all over the world … mainly arisen between 1986 and 1992, while the

 author studied and wrote about